ChrisOfNormandy/CoNLib/README.md

 }
 ...
 dependencies {
-    minecraft 'net.minecraftforge:forge:1.16.4-35.1.4'
+    minecraft 'net.minecraftforge:forge:1.16.5-36.1.0'
-    compile 'com.github.chrisofnormandy:conlib:#.#:deobf'
+    compile 'com.github.chrisofnormandy:conlib:1.1:deobf'
 }
 ```

 Given Forge versioning and the frequent changes to this library, ensure the Forge version is correct in the dependencies.
 Too, that any mod referencing this library uses the same version.

-When making edits to the library in development, push to the `dev` branch.
-When using this branch during development, replace {BRANCH} with `dev` in the maven repo settings.
+When making edits to the library in development, push to the MC version branch.
+When using this branch during development, replace {BRANCH} with the Minecraft version (`1.16.5`) in the maven repo settings.
+If you want to use this library locally as an in-dev release, you can replace the maven url with a direct path to the repository directory of this project.

 The master branch is used for full releases and should be referenced by the maven repo.
+Else, use the version number of the Minecraft release, such as `1.16.5`.

 When releasing a new jar, run the `release.bat` script.
 It will build a deobf version of the mod using the version defined by the `build.gradle` file.
 When running the command `release` you must supply a version number equal to the one defined in the build script.
 For instance, `release 1.1` will run the deobf build, maven build, then rename the deobf files to version 1.1.